 - licensing and professional registrations

 - requests for changes to market operating rules, and

 - ASIC's formal compliance review of documents lodged by entities under the Corporations Act.

 The previous fees for these activities did not reflect their actual cost to ASIC and the Government undertook several rounds of consultation with industry to get feedback on the changes.

 Fees for service are based on the Commonwealth cost recovery guidelines, calculated based on forecast costs and historical workflow analysis.
 ASIC has adopted tiered fees for some regulatory services to address their varied complexity (high, medium, low).
 This will help ensure the fees charged align with the actual effort and therefore costs involved.
 Tiered pricing applies to the following regulatory activities:

 - notices of changes to market and CS facility operating rules, and

 - Australian CS facility licence applications.

 Several rounds of consultation were undertaken on the proposed changes to ASIC’s fees for service.
 The Government released exposure draft legislation on the second phase of industry funding—the introduction of fees for service—on 11 April 2018.
 Consultation on the exposure draft legislation to implement fees for service under ASIC industry funding closed on 1 May 2018.
-ASIC then published its fees for service Cost Recovery Implementation Statement for consultation, which has now closed.
+ASIC then published its first fees for service Cost Recovery Implementation Statement (CRIS) for consultation, which has now closed.

 - 28 June 2018 – Government passes fees for service legislation